eevee/eev.ee/content/2015-09-12-dark-corners-of-unicode.markdown

 Oops.
 Turns out Python's sorting just compares by Unicode codepoint, so the English letter "é" (U+00E9) is greater than the English letter "f" (U+0066).

 Did you know the German letter "ß" is supposed to sort equivalently to "ss"?
 Where do you sort the Icelandic letter "æ"?
+What about the English ligature "æ", which is the same character?

 What about case?
 The Turkish dotless "ı" capitalizes to the familiar capital "I", but in Turkish, the lowercase of that is "ı" and the uppercase of "i" is "İ".
 Is uppercase "ß" the more traditional "SS", or maybe "Ss", or the somewhat recent addition "ẞ"?